dormant-chicken/sortty/README.md

 [-i --info] is off, meaning it will not show the sorting information after sorting

-[-g --green] is off, meaning it will not color the array green after sorting
+[-nf --no_fill] is off, meaning it will not fill the array after sorting

 [--bar_size or -b] is 1, meaning the program will display the bars with a width of 1 terminal characters